 Wrap each one in wax paper or plastic wrap that is at least 7 inches longer than the log.
 Roll the dough log back and forth a few times to even it out and make it rough.

 Chill the cookie dough logs for at least one (1) hour and up to two days.
 You can also freeze the cookie logs for up to 2 months.
-When ready to make the cookies set them on counter to thaw out for 30 minutes before slicing.
+When ready to make the cookies set them on the counter to thaw out for 30 minutes before slicing.

 How to Prep and Bake the Cookies